jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/digitalSignature/download/downloadTheSignedData.rst

 You can also download all envelopes en masse:

-1. Press button "Mailbox" on the left sidebar;
+1. Press button "Mailbox" on the left sidebar
 2. Choose envelopes which you want to download.
-You can download only completed envelopes;
+You can download only completed envelopes
-3. Press button "Download completed envelopes" for downloading;
+3. Press button "Download completed envelopes" for downloading

 .. image:: pic_download/downloadEnvelopeOnListingPage.png
    :width: 400